picklesdoc/docs/docs/IntegratingTestResultsFromSpecRun.md

     Pickles End -->
     ```

 Congratulations!
-You have now modified the default SpecRun report template so that it includes additional information that will tell Pickles the results of the scenarios.
+You have now modified the default SpecFlow+ Runner report template so that it includes additional information that will tell Pickles the results of the scenarios.